Advertisement

 2. 'I'm off on paternity leave for six months'

 That parental leave we mentioned adds up to 480 days per couple.
-Each parent has three months reserved exclusively for him or her and the rest can be shared between the couple and used at any point before their child turns eight.
+Each parent has three months reserved exclusively for him or her and the rest can be shared between the couple.
 Should one of them decide not to take their allocation, those days cannot be transferred to the other partner and are lost.

 3. 'I have to work late so I won't be home until 6pm'